aplteam/Tatin/docs/InstallingTheTatinServer.md

    If this is 1 Tatin will check whether the workspace `Server.dws` was changed since it was loaded.
 If it was Tatin will load it, meaning that it will kind of restart itself.

-   Whether this is a good idea in production is debatable, but it can be very helpful when making changes to the Tatin Server itself.
+   Whether this is a good idea in production is debatable, but it can be helpful in development.

 * The section `[CERTIFICATES]`